Estimated reading time: 10 minutes

 Regardless of how knowledgeable or experienced individual team members are, your lineup will fail to produce the best possible results without the right dynamic.

-Understanding the dynamics of a team can give you an indication as to how successful that team might be.
+Understanding the dynamics of a team can give you an indication of how successful that team might be.

 As you may have guessed, a positive dynamic will draw out the best from everyone.
 In contrast, a negative dynamic will result in demotivation, lower productivity, conflict, and so on.